cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 matched.
 Finally, "Baeth" is the string literal that the user is interested in matching.

-To rewrite the above into more plain langauge: "Return to me the list of all the subject URLs which have the predicate `irishRel:nomName` and the object string "Baeth"" or, even more informally, "I want all URLs where the person's nominative name is Baeth".
+To rewrite the above into more plain language: "Return to me the list of all the subject URLs which have the predicate `irishRel:nomName` and the object string "Baeth"" or, even more informally, "I want all URLs where the person's nominative name is Baeth".